-There are currently more than 100,000 photographers and artists selling reproductions of their original photographs and artwork on Fine Art America.
+More than 100,000 photographers and artists are currently selling reproductions of their original photographs and artwork on Fine Art America.
 Is it a good idea to start selling on Fine Art America with so much competition?

 Art sales are climbing every year, and every year a new print on demand site arises.